McKay, stout defense lead NC State past East Carolina 34-6

 RALEIGH, N.C.
+(AP) — Matthew McKay never looked overwhelmed as he made his first start for North Carolina State at quarterback.

-(AP) — Matthew McKay ran for two touchdowns and threw for another in his first start at quarterback while North Carolina State shut down East Carolina’s ground game to beat the Pirates 34-6 in Saturday’s season opener for both teams.
+The redshirt sophomore ran for two touchdowns and threw for another while N.C.
+State overcame a shaky start to shut down East Carolina’s ground game to beat the Pirates 34-6 in Saturday’s season opener for both teams.

+McKay completed 25 of 37 passes for 308 yards, becoming only the third quarterback in school history and first in a dozen years to crack the 300-yard mark in his first career start.

+“The first play I went out there, I took a deep breath and said, ‘OK we’re playing football,'” McKay said, “So not nervous or anything, just definitely prepared for my moment.”

 McKay scored on a 4-yard keeper just before halftime for a 17-3 lead, then got loose around the left side and dove for the pylon for a 21-yard score early in the fourth.